StuartMacKay/ebird-checklists/docs/loaders.rst

 .. code-block:: console

-    python manage.py load_csv ebird_basic_dataset.csv
+    python manage.py load_dataset ebird_basic_dataset.csv

 My eBird Data
 -------------
 If you have an eBird account, you can download all your observations.
 Visit `Download My Data`_ and download the file to the ``data/downloads`` directory.
-The management command to load the data is the same one to load the eBird Basic Dataset:
+The data does not contain your name as the observer, so you have to specify it when you load the file:

 .. code-block:: console

-    python manage.py load_csv data/downloads/MyEBirdData.csv
+    python manage.py load_mydata data/downloads/MyEBirdData.csv "Etta Lemon"

 eBird API
 ---------